SHIVASOMANATH/JOIP/Docker.md

  ```
 `Select * from Persons;`

- we are observed dat mounted to container
+ we are observed data mounted to container
   ![preview](/images/17.PNG)